 All the prior credits that you have taken at post-secondary, regionally accredited institutions will transfer over with the exception of developmental coursework.
 Those credits are normally indicated at a level of 09.
 ACE credits taken during military training will also transfer in.
 The Manufacturing Management Degree is one of the most transfer-in friendly degrees at the University of Minnesota since it was designed to allow students with prior education to get their Bachelor degree.

-To find out what credits will transfer into our online programs, send copies of your transcripts to the Center for Adult Learning, firstname.lastname@example.org and they will set up an unofficial pre-evaluation for you.
+To find out what credits will transfer into our online programs, send copies of your transcripts to the Office of Admissions, firstname.lastname@example.org and they will set up an unofficial pre-evaluation for you.

 What classes will I need to take?